AdaCore/spark2014/docs/ug/gnattest.rst

 Functional Behavior
 -------------------

-With ``Normal`` test-cases, the user can partition the input state space using the ``Requires`` components.
+With ``Nominal`` test-cases, the user can partition the input state space using the ``Requires`` components.
 No ``Ensures`` component is necessary in that case.
 Of course, the user can also strengthen the expected postcondition after the subprogram executes on a certain test-case by adding a ``Requires``